-For fiscal year 2011, the District funded 64% of the actuarially determined Annual "Other Postemployment Benefits" ("OPEB") Cost contribution requirement.
-The funded ratio was 13.9% at December 31, 2011.
+For fiscal year 2012, the District funded 129.9% of the actuarially determined annual required contribution requirement.
+The funded ratio was 13.9% at December 31, 2011, the date of the most recent actuarial valuation.

 INVESTMENT POLICY AND PERFORMANCE

 The assets of the Trust shall be managed by the Treasurer of the District in any manner, subject only to prudent investor standards and any requirements of federal law.
 The Trust shall discharge its duties in the same manner as that of a prudent person acting in a like capacity with the same resources and aims; diversify the holdings of the Trust to minimize the risk of loss and maximize the rate of return; and discharge duties solely in the interest and for the benefit of the funds managed.
 The Trust Investment Policy was approved by the Board of Trustees on November 19, 2009.